engineerchange/biodiversity-hack/README.md

 ![website graphic](assets/website.png)

 ## Website
 We developed a web application using React component [kepler.gl](kepler.gl) to show trends in bird distribution throughout the Hampton Roads region.
+There is a separate repo for the [web app](https://github.com/martimce/hampton-roads-hackathon).

 ![time gif](assets/demo_time.gif)